AveryData/AveryData.github.io/_learning/SQLite.md

 having avg(grade) > 90;
 '''

+## Indexes
 Indexes are really important for the speed of your query.
 Make sure to have them!

+## FTS
+FTS is virtual table modules that allow for full-text searches.
+Basically it's what Google does a search engine.